Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 The series begins by the waters in a distant land.
 The tapestries are bound to be numerous and full of contradictions, all of which are true, as the Jewish exile story presents an endless source of expressions for sadness, joy, horror, success, irony, wandering, rescue, humor, longing, and disbelief - just to mention a few.

 When I started to explore Judaism, it seemed to me that the word ‘exile’ popped up everywhere: in the liturgy, books, classes, and conversations.
-I realized this was a historic heritage and mindset foreign to me.
+I realized that this was a historic heritage and mindset foreign to me.
+Fascinated, I created this series at the very onset of my project.

 Sun and Moon-Filled Sensibilities Entwined

 In weaving tapestries inspired by Sephardic songs, I chose the women to take center stage.
-The lyrical glimpses I get of their joys, struggles, adornments, and natural settings are turning into tapestries of contrasts: the color-absent black and white; vibrant hues; and strict and soft lines and shapes.
+I got lyrical glimpses of their joys and struggles, love and abandonment, handmade adornments and natural settings.
+I turned the impressions into tapestries of contrasts with black and white elements, competing vibrant hues, and angular lines opposing soft shapes.

 – From Curses to Techines